Who built Greenland Chase?

 The Amenity Center Breezeway can be reserved for parties and other functions.
 A resident of the community must place the reservation and be present at the function at all times.
 The pool area as well as access to that area and the restrooms can NOT be obstructed at any time by the function.
 The pool itself cannot be reserved and must remain available to all residents of the community during stated operating hours.

-Homeowners desiring to reserve the pool breezeway must log on to the official Greenland Chase website www.GreenlandChaseJax.com, click on the CALENDAR and place your reservation as instructed.
+Homeowners desiring to reserve the pool breezeway must log on to the official Greenland Chase website www.GreenlandChaseJax.com, click on the Forms page, and download and subit the reservation form.
 This information, once registered, will also be posted at the pool so others will be aware of your upcoming event.
 The noise level of your event must be kept at a minimum.
 The clean up of the area, including removal of all trash created by the reserving party, is required immediately following the event.